Karthikeyan21001828/MERN_EX01/README.md

 # Exp:1 To create a web Portfolio/CV using HTML & CSS
 ## AIM:
+To write html & css code to create web portfolio/cv.
 ## PROCEDURE:
 ### STEP 1:
+Create a html code for the portfolio.
 ### STEP 2:
+Make style for the portfolio using css.
 ### STEP 3:
+Link the css with html by link tag
 ### STEP 4:
+Verify the output by running the portfolio in any web browser.

 ## PROGRAM:
 ```html